slurmulon/bach/docs/guide.md

 Because `bach` is minimal by design, it only supports two kinds of primitive values: numbers and strings.

-We have already encountered numbers and strings in the [Tracks](#tracks) section, so after reading through the next sections see if you can identify the primitives in the example track.
+You have already encountered numbers and strings in the [Tracks](#tracks) section, so after reading through the next sections see if you can identify the primitives in the example track.

 #### Numbers